-Ahead of tonight's game at Griffin Park, we take a look at some of the players and coaches who have made the well-trodden path between West London and the West Country.
+Ahead of tomorrow's game at Ashton Gate, we take a look at some of the players and coaches who have made the well-trodden path between West London and the West Country.

 Carl Hutchings signed schoolboy forms at Griffin Park in 1989 and became an apprentice two years later, captaining the Brentford Youth Team before being offered a professional contract by manager Phil Holder in the latter stages of the 1992/93 season.

 Despite the change of manager just weeks later, the teenager made a big impression on new boss David Webb, appearing in almost all of pre-season and making his debut in the opening league fixture.
 He showed himself to be an intelligent footballer during five seasons with the Club, winning over supporters after a difficult start to perform with infectious exuberance at full-back, in central midfield and most effectively at centre-back, twice appearing in Division Two Play-Off campaigns.